satazor/eslint-config/README.md

 }
 ```

-Cutting edge ES6 with modules in NodeJS:
+Cutting edge ES6 with modules in NodeJS (requires babel or similar):

 ```json
 {